 /

 Stress management and self-care do not have to take much time to be effective.
-Often, it’s the small habits and reactions that we implement throughout our day that make the biggest impact on our stress levels.
-For example, we can choose to get upset, stressed, and angry when sitting in traffic or when something starts to burn on the stove.
-Or we can start to notice our choices about how we react to micro stressors and, one at a time, choose a calm response.
-This is a challenging self-practice in mindfulness and shifting behaviors, but it can make a positive impact on our daily functioning and mental health.
+Often, the small habits and reactions we implement throughout our day make the biggest impact on our stress levels.
+For example, we can get upset, stressed, and angry when sitting in traffic or when something starts to burn on the stove.
+Or we can start to notice our choices about how we react to microstressors and choose a calm response one at a time.
+This is a challenging self-practice in mindfulness and shifting behaviors, but it can positively impact our daily functioning and mental health.
 Here are a few of our tips for micro approaches to stress management that you can start to use throughout your week:

 • At every red light